A fully-funded PhD studentship: UWE Bristol Computer Science Research Centre and Airbus

-At UWE Bristol, the research at the Computer Science Research Centre (CSRC) addresses a wide range of topics relating the implementation in industry of novel and emerging technologies, eg data science, IoT, big data analytics, artificial intelligence etc.
+University of the West of England (UWE Bristol): The research at the Computer Science Research Centre (CSRC) addresses a wide range of topics relating the implementation in industry of novel and emerging technologies e.g. Data science, IoT and Big Data Analytics, artificial intelligence, etc.

-The studentship is available from 1 January 2020 for a period of three years, subject to satisfactory progress, and includes a tax-exempt stipend which is currently £15,009 per annum.
-In addition, full-time tuition fees will be covered for up to three years at Home/EU rates.
+The studentship is for a period of three years, subject to satisfactory progress, and includes a tax-exempt stipend which is currently £15,009 per annum.
+In addition, full-time tuition fees will be covered for up to three years at Home / EU rates.

-Applicants must have a good honours degree (2:1 or equivalent) in Computer Science or a closely related discipline, with a research interest in the areas of security, privacy, cryptographic techniques, data analytics, and machine learning.
+Applicants must have a good honours degree (2:1 or equivalent) in Computer Science or a closely related discipline, with a research interest in the areas of data analytics and machine learning.

-UK/EU applicants only are eligible for this studentship.
-Application from outside UK/EU will only be considered is the student is willing to cover/self-fund the difference between UK/EU and international fee.
+Full funding is available for UK/EU applicants.
+Applications from outside UK/EU will be considered if the student is willing to cover/self-fund the difference between UK/EU and international fee, as specified here.